-If you are unfamiliar with the different types of microphones available on the market, Bob recommends looking into borrowing a microphone first.
+If you are unfamiliar with the different types of microphones available on the market, Breen recommends looking into borrowing a microphone first.
 If you have a friend or colleague who already has their own microphone, see if they can lend it to you so that you are able to bring the microphone into your recording space and test it out that way.
-“Get the microphone into your space, use it how you intend to use it and listen,” says Bob.
+“Get the microphone into your space, use it how you intend to use it, and listen,” says Breen.

 Try many types of microphones before you decide on one

-Choose one that picks up the most detail in your voice
+Choose a microphone that picks up the most detail in your voice

 Stay away from handheld mics

-A stage mic or handheld mic is not best suited for voice over recordings.
-You microphone should have a stand and leave you hands-free to prevent any external sound
+A stage mic or handheld mic is not well-suited for voice over recordings.
+Your microphone should have a stand and leave you hands-free to prevent any external sounds caused by movement.

 Consider the price of the microphone, but know that expensive doesn’t equal better

 The best microphone for your voice won’t necessarily be the most expensive one on the market.
-From one perspective, the best microphone is the one that is affordable and gets the job done which is why many of these criteria could be considered “nice to haves,” and not “need to haves.”
+From one perspective, the best microphone is the one that is affordable and gets the job done—which is why many of these criteria could be considered “nice-to-haves,” as opposed to “need-to-haves.”

-Having said that, the microphone, along with the preamp are the pieces of technology that are between you and your computer so get the microphone that makes your voice sounds best but also fits in your budget.
+Having said that, the microphone and the preamp are the pieces of technology that are between you and your computer, so get the microphone that makes your voice sounds best, but also fits your budget.

-- A healthy male voice usually falls between 110-120 hertz
+- A healthy male voice usually falls between 110-120 Hz

-- A healthy female voice usually falls between 200-210 hertz
+- A healthy female voice usually falls between 200-210 Hz

 The higher the vibrations per second, the brighter the sound.